apache/flink/docs/flinkDev/building.md

 1. Building Flink

-    If you want to build a PyFlink package that can be used for pip installation, you need to build Flink jars first, as described in [Build Flink](#build-flink).
+    If you want to build a PyFlink package that can be used for pip installation, you need to build the Flink project first, as described in [Build Flink](#build-flink).

 2. Python version(3.5, 3.6 or 3.7) is required